arjunjh10/webdriverio/README.md

 3) steps - cucumber step definitions
 4) support - support or helper code for automation

+ScenarioContext  :
+It's kinda like Specflow's scenarioContext but not quite.
+I have for now only ensured a basic implementation to share data.

 To Run:
 ========
 1) yarn install - to install the dependencies